pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 14    val status: PatchValueString?>? = null,
 15    val type: PatchValueString?>? = null,
 16)

 ```

 ### Manage channel memberships
+Add and remove memberships for a user in one call.

 #### Method(s)
 ```